Robert Burns: Lyricist

-Failing health and death
+Political views

-Burns's worldly prospects were perhaps better than they had ever been but he alienated some acquaintances by freely expressing sympathy with the French, and American Revolutions, for the advocates of democratic reform and votes for all men and the Society of the Friends of the People which advocated Parliamentary Reform.
+Burns alienated some acquaintances by freely expressing sympathy with the French, and American Revolutions, for the advocates of democratic reform and votes for all men and the Society of the Friends of the People which advocated Parliamentary Reform.
 His political views came to the notice of his employers, to which he pleaded his innocence.
 Burns met other radicals at the Globe Inn Dumfries.
-As an Exciseman he felt compelled to join the Royal Dumfries Volunteers in March 1795.
+As an Exciseman he felt compelled to join the British Volunteer Corps's Royal Dumfries Volunteers in March 1795.

+Failing health and death

-He lived in Dumfries in a two-storey red sandstone house on Mill Hole Brae, now Burns Street.
+Latterly Burns lived in Dumfries in a two-storey red sandstone house on Mill Hole Brae, now Burns Street.
 The home is now a museum.
-He went on long journeys on horseback, often in harsh weather conditions as an Excise Supervisor.
-He was kept very busy doing reports, father of four young children, song collector and songwriter.
+He went on long journeys on horseback, often in harsh weather conditions as an Excise Supervisor, and was kept very busy doing reports.
+The father of four young children, he was also frequently occupied as a song collector and songwriter.

 As his health began to give way, he aged prematurely and fell into fits of despondency.

-The habits of intemperance (alleged mainly by temperance activist James Currie) are said to have aggravated his long-standing possible rheumatic heart condition.
+Rumours of intemperance (alleged mainly by temperance activist James Currie) may have been overstated.
+Hard manual farm labour earlier in his life may have damaged Burns's health.

+Burns possibly had a long-standing rheumatic heart condition, perhaps beginning when he was 21, and a bacterial infection, possibly arising from a tooth abscess, may have exacerbated this.

 On the morning of 21 July 1796, Burns died in Dumfries, at the age of 37.

 The funeral took place on Monday 25 July 1796, the day that his son Maxwell was born.
 He was at first buried in the far corner of St. Michael's Churchyard in Dumfries; a simple "slab of freestone" was erected as his gravestone by Jean Armour, which some felt insulting to his memory.
 His body was eventually moved to its final location in the same cemetery, the Burns Mausoleum, in September 1817.
 The body of his widow Jean Armour was buried with his in 1834.